cogentpages/Simple-Password-Salting/README.md

 ## TODO
 This project started as a simple password encryption, but I believe this can be expanded to a more decent solution online/offline for web and desktop development.
 Currently, what I am missing here and probably make it more usable are the following:
 - File encryption
-- Collection management, i.e. Remove unnecessary entries, update salt file, etc.
+- Collection management, i.e. Remove unnecessary entries, etc.
 - Nuget Package
 - Possible LINQ extension (?)